-Below is a list of frequently asked questions about FedRAMP.
+Below is a list of frequently asked questions about AWS FedRAMP compliance.

 The Cloud First policy mandates that agencies take full advantage of cloud computing benefits to maximize capacity utilization, improve IT flexibility and responsiveness, and minimize cost.
 And the Office of Management and Budgets (OMB) mandate states that agencies must “use FedRAMP when conducting risk assessments, security authorizations, and granting ATOs for all Executive department or agency use of cloud services” (FedRAMP Policy Memo , OMB).
 One of the major benefits of FedRAMP is that it allows for federal agencies to save significant time, costs and resources in their evaluation of the security of cloud providers.

-Yes, AWS is a FedRAMP Compliant Cloud Service Provider (CSP) with authorization packages that can be leveraged by any federal, state and local government.
-AWS has completed the testing performed by a FedRAMP-accredited Third Party Assessment Organization (3PAO) and has been granted two initial Agency Authority to Operate (ATOs) by the US Department of Health and Human Services (HHS) after demonstrating compliance with FedRAMP requirements.
+Yes, AWS is a FedRAMP Compliant Cloud Service Provider (CSP).
+AWS has completed the testing performed by a FedRAMP-accredited Third Party Assessment Organization (3PAO) and has been granted two Agency Authority to Operate (ATOs) by the US Department of Health and Human Services (HHS) after demonstrating compliance with FedRAMP requirements.
 AWS’ compliance with FedRAMP requirements was achieved based on testing performed against the stringent set of FedRAMP requirements (NIST 800-53 Rev. 3 – Moderate baseline requirements, plus additional FedRAMP security controls).
 The AWS security assessment was performed by a FedRAMP-accredited 3PAO, Veris Group, LLC.
 The HHS authorization validates AWS’ security posture at the Moderate impact level to store, process, and protect a diverse array of sensitive government data.
 The assessment and associated ATOs have been registered in the FedRAMP repository and allow government agencies to evalute AWS’ security and the opportunity to store, process, and maintain a diverse array of sensitive government data within the AWS cloud.
-Subsequent to the initial Agency ATOs provided by HHS, additional agencies have granted AWS ATOs based on the documentation stored in the FedRAMP repository.

-Yes, customers can evaluate the suitability of AWS for their High-impact workloads.
-Currently, FedRAMP only applies to cloud computing systems up to the Moderate impact levels, however, AWS already meets many of the NIST 800-53 High controls.
+Yes, customers can evaluate their high-impact workloads for suitability with AWS.
+Currently, FedRAMP only applies to cloud computing systems at the FISMA low and moderate impact levels, however, AWS already meets many of the NIST 800-53 High controls.
 Contact AWS Sales and Business Development for a detailed discussion of security controls and risk acceptance considerations.